 Sophie worked as a journalist for 15 years until she finally admitted to writing

 fiction.
-Her work has appeared in Woman’s Weekly, Graffiti and the on-line
+Her work has appeared in local and national magazines.

 In 2011 she read at the Cheltenham Literature Festival after winning the